matrix-org/matrix-spec-proposals/proposals/4114-matrix-as-a-password-manager.md

 `events_default` to a suitably high number.
 In the default power level structure, this would be 100.

-Additionally, vault- and secret-rooms should be created with a join rule of `invite` to prevent unintended access without explicit sharing.
+Additionally, vault- and secret-rooms should be created with encryption enabled and a join rule of `invite` to prevent unintended access without explicit sharing.

 To include a secret (or another vault) in a vault, an `m.vault.child` state event is introduced.
 The state key of the event is the room ID of the secret